johans-work/niyanodes/README.md

 </br>
 </p>

+## tldr

+niya = each node is an instance of a type in a tree

 ## overview

 Niya nodes is a new tool for abstracting, implementing, and utilizing anything that can be abstracted and implemented by the user.
 The app is being built at [nod.ing](http://nod.ing/).